Stem Cell Therapy for Knee Pain, Arthritis, Tendonitis & More

 For many patients with debilitating knee osteoarthritis, treatment options are limited and include steroid injections, hyaluronic acid injections (viscosupplementation), physical therapy, and joint replacement surgery.
 Rotator cuff tendonitis is also a common problem and again, treatment is often limited to intermittent steroid injections, physical therapy and possibly surgery when conservative management fails.
 Steroid injections have frequently been met with either ineffectiveness, short-term pain relief and the risk of tendon atrophy and rupture.
 Currently, Dr. Badman offers new cutting-edge treatment options like amniotic membrane stem cell injections which can be used to as an alternative to surgery to successfully treat patients with degenerative arthritis (knee and shoulder), rotator cuff tendonitis, lateral epicondylitis (tennis elbow) and other tendon and joint disorders.

 For clarification, this type of stem cell comes from the amniotic sac of donated placentas following childbirth – it is not embryotic.
 The amnion is removed and harvested from the placenta of prescreened and tested donors.
 It is then sterilely processed and undergoes further rigorous testing to assure safety and efficacy.
 While some people may have ethical issues with embryonic stem cell therapy, most everyone agrees that the use of amniotic stem cell therapy raises no ethical or moral questions.
-This is also an FDA approved product.

 How does amniotic stem cell therapy work?